 WHO WE ARE

-Well, we're a couple of friends with a passion for creating lovely looking, really simple, leightweight canoes.
-We've been building canoes for the past 20+ years, and have been running canoe building workshops for you guys since 2010.
+Well, we are a few good friends with a passion for creating lovely looking, really simple, lightweight canoes.
+We've been building canoes for the past 30 years, and have been running canoe building workshops since 2010.
 ORCA is the creation of Steve Smith, who used to run wilderness canoe trips all over the world, however, the workshops have proved so enjoyable, that's now all we do.
 White Steve is cutting out canoes and thinking of the next great canoe building method, Dan is normally sweeping the workshop while waiting for the computer to load so he can edit the website, while Justin does all the work!!

 Some of our first canoes we built were for multi day trips in far flung parts of the world.
-All our trips were done in canoes we build ourselves.
+All our trips were done in canoes we built ourselves.